Physics

 Program Details

-The Major program is intended for students who wish to learn physics as part of a general education or combine physics with other disciplines to pursue careers in other areas such as science journalism.
-The program combined with proper electives is suitable as pre-training for a professional degree in fields such as architecture, commerce, education, law and medicine.
-The honours program is more specialized and provides a solid preparation for those intending to proceed to graduate school in physics.
+This undergrad program is intended for students who wish to learn physics as part of a general education, or combine physics with other disciplines to pursue careers like science journalism, or pre-training for a professional degree in architecture, commerce, education, law or medicine.
+The honours provides a solid foundation if you intend to proceed to graduate school.

 Skills